 “The Association of Oregon Recyclers (AOR) supports House Bill 2509 to advance waste prevention and reduce the impact of plastic shopping bags on Oregon's recycling system,” said Ali Briggs-Ungerer the Chair of the Association of Oregon Recyclers.
 “Plastic bags placed in home and business recycling bins get tangled in the equipment used to sort and process materials.
 This poses hazards to workers and costly disruptions at recycling facilities when equipment has to be turned off to remove bags.”

 Above, Coos Bay chapter activists advocate at a local parade.
 Surfrider Foundation Oregon Chapters have been addressing the impacts of marine debris for many years, leading hundreds of beach cleanups, and working on source reduction policies by supporting local single-use plastic bans in various communities.
 Surfrider worked closely with partners including the recycling and waste management industry and the Northwest Grocers Association to pass this policy.

 “The Northwest Grocery Association supports the passage of HB 2509, which creates a sustainable shopping policy in the State of Oregon,” said Shawn Miller with the Northwest Grocery Association.
 “This policy represents a win-win for the environmental and business communities by reducing the use of single-use plastic and promoting the use of reusable bags.”

-The Surfrider Foundation Oregon Chapters applaud the leadership of Representative Janeen Sollman (HD-30) in addressing this issue, and appreciate all of the votes in support from legislators around the state.
-The bill now heads to the desk of Governor Kate Brown for signature, and we call upon her for her swift passage and continued environmental leadership on this issue.
+The Surfrider Foundation Oregon Chapters applaud the leadership of Representative Janeen Sollman (HD-30) in addressing this issue, and appreciate all of the votes in support from legislators around the state, as well as leadership from Governor Kate Brown on this issue.